Hyperon-Induced Inhomogeneous Pion Condensation and Moat Regimes in Neutron Star Cores: Introduction

 There are two main ways to look for inhomogeneous phases.
 One can either make an Ansatz for the functional form of the expectation values of density operators $f(x)=\langle \bar\psi(x)\mathcal{\hat O}\psi(x)\rangle$ and simply calculate the free energy of the system in this configuration.
 If the free energy is lower than the homogeneous ground state, then the inhomogeneous state is energetically preferred.
 Alternatively, one can perform a stability analysis, that is, calculate the homogeneous lowest energy state, introduce a small inhomogeneous perturbation, and calculate what contribution this perturbation brings to the free energy.
 If it raises the free energy, then the homogeneous ground state is stable, otherwise, if it's negative, it is unstable.
 As it turns out \cite{Buballa:2018hux,Motta:2025xop} the free energy response to the introduction of this perturbation is intimately tied to the inverse static correlation function: if it becomes negative for \textit{any} finite three-momentum, the spatially trivial ground state is unstable against spatially non-trivial perturbations.
 In other words, the moat regime configuration can be stable, if the minimum of the inverse correlation function in momentum space is positive.
 If the minimum crosses the line and becomes negative, the state becomes unstable and an inhomogeneous phase will take its place.

-A previous study of \textit{symmetric} nuclear matter \cite{Motta:2025xop} showed that it is unlikely for it to become inhomogeneous or crystalline, at least for the models mentioned above, which solve the so-called hyperon puzzle by considering the modification of the baryon structure in-medium.
+A previous study of \textit{symmetric} nuclear matter \cite{Motta:2025xop} showed that it is unlikely for it to become inhomogeneous or crystalline, at least for {the type of models reviewed in Ref.~\cite{Motta:2022nlj} which consider the modification of the baryon structure in-medium}.
 In this paper, we extend the calculation to $\beta$-equilibrium matter, considering also the effect of strange baryons in the medium.
 Studies based on chiral nuclear models \cite{Papadopoulos:2024agt,Papadopoulos:2025uig} have also shown that inhomogeneous phases are disfavored in dense nuclear matter due to charge neutrality and weak equilibrium.
 Despite their model being somewhat different from the one we use, our calculation confirms the same tendency, but only for the case with only nucleons in the medium.
 As we will discuss, if hyperons are included, an instability towards inhomogeneous phases appears.

 This paper is organized as follows.
 In Sec.~\ref{Model} we define the microscopic model we use to study baryonic interactions.
 Following, in Sec.~\ref{Moat}, we discuss in greater depth what the so-called ``moat regime'' is, how we identify it, why it is relevant.
 In Sec.~\ref{Matter} we briefly discuss neutron star conditions and the inputs behind our calculations.
 Finally, in Sec.~\ref{Res} we show our results, followed by our discussions and conclusions in Sec.~\ref{Concl}.